 - piece of cheesecloth (muslin cloth or thin cotton cloth)

 - large mixing bowl

-- Immediately pour the contents into the colander lined with cheese cloth to strain the whey out.
+- Immediately pour the contents into the colander lined with cheesecloth to strain the whey out.

 - Carefully lift the colander and rinse it under cold water to remove any smell from the vinegar.

-- After 30 minutes. check if paneer is set.
-It should feel soft, but firm.
-If required add few more minutes. for paneer to set.
+- After 30 minutes. check if the paneer is set.
+A soft, firm block of paneer will be formed.
+If required add a few more minutes. for paneer to set.
 Note: Paneer will harden upon refrigeration.

 - Cut the paneer into desired pieces and use it in your favorite dish.
 Enjoy!!